blat-blatnik/computerBear/_posts/2020-08-17-making-accurate-sleep-function.md

 end
 ```

 Great, and now to deal with the elephant in the room..
 We don't actually know how long `Sleep(1ms)` will take.
 But we can measure how long it takes to finish a bunch of times with our clock to get some estimate.
-And we can also keep updating our estimate while sleeping.
+And we can then keep updating this estimate while sleeping.

 ```ruby
 estimate = ??